ConorIA/senamhi/README.md

 This package is under active development, and is not available from the official Comprehensive R Archive Network (CRAN).
-To make installation easier, I have written a script that will install the `git2r` and `remotes` packages (if necessary), and then install `senamhiR` and all dependencies.
+To make installation easier, I have written a script that should facilitate the installation of the package and its dependencies.
 Use the following command to run this
 script:

 ``` r